dakuang/tensorlayer/docs/user/tutorial.rst

     cost = tf.reduce_mean(tf.nn.sparse_softmax_cross_entropy_with_logits(y, y_))

-Here, ``network.outputs`` is the 10 identity outputs from the network (in one hot format), ``y_op`` is the integer output represents the class index.
-While ``cost`` is the cross-entropy between target and predicted labels.
+Here, ``network.outputs`` is the 10 identity outputs from the network (in one hot format), ``y_op`` is the integer output represents the class index, and ``cost`` is the cross-entropy between targets and predicted labels.

 Denoising Autoencoder (DAE)
 --------------------------------------

-Autoencoder is a unsupervised learning models which able to extract representative features, it has become more widely used for learning generative models of data and Greedy layer-wise pre-train.
+Autoencoder is an unsupervised learning model which is able to extract representative features, and it has become more widely used for learning generative models of data and Greedy layer-wise pre-training.
-For vanilla Autoencoder see `Deeplearning Tutorial`_.
+For a vanilla Autoencoder see `Deep Learning Tutorial`_.

 The script ``main_test_denoise_AE()`` implements a Denoising Autoencoder with corrosion rate of 50%.
-The Autoencoder can be defined as follow, where an Autoencoder is represented by a ``DenseLayer``:
+The Autoencoder can be defined as follows, where an Autoencoder is represented by a ``DenseLayer``:

 .. code-block:: python